Haris Karagiannakis

 Biography

-Haris Karagiannakis is a PhD candidate currently working on developing Machine Learning methodologies to improve real-time monitoring of economic activity.
-Haris has studied both economics and finance at a postgraduate level.
-He holds an M.Sc. in Economics from the London School of Economics and Political Science and an M.Sc. in Financial Economics from the University of Cyprus, while he also obtained merit-based scholarships to fund both his undergraduate and postgraduate studies.
-He has also earned various awards and distinctions in regional and international competitions for his undergraduate and postgraduate theses.
-Prior joining KCL, he worked as a research officer (between 2010 and 2019), involved in applied cutting-edge quantitative research on account of organizations and companies.
-His research interests include macro-economic forecasting and factor investment strategies.
-His research is fully funded by the Qatar Centre for Global Banking & Finance (QCGBF) at KCL.
-Haris has also been teaching various MSc courses at KCL, including Intro to Big Data Analytics and Stats Software for Finance.
+Haris studied both economics and finance at postgraduate level.
+He holds an MSc in Economics from the London School of Economics and Political Science, and an MSc in Financial Economics from the University of Cyprus, and he received merit-based scholarships to fund both his undergraduate and postgraduate studies.
+He has earned several awards and distinctions in regional and international competitions for his undergraduate and postgraduate theses.
+Before joining KCL, Haris worked as a research officer (2010–2019), involved in applied cutting-edge quantitative research on account of organizations and companies.
+His research interests include real-time macroeconomic forecasting and factor investment strategies.
+While at King’s, he also taught MSc courses, including Introduction to Big Data Analytics and Statistical Software for Finance .

-Download my resumé .
+Download my resumé

 Interests